Martchus/syncthingtray/plasmoid/testing.md

 rather than the regular home to separate testing from production.

 1. Build as usual, ensure `NO_PLASMOID` is turned off
-2. Add build step to execute custom target `init_plasmoid_testing` which will install the Plasmoid in a test directory which is "$BUILD_DIR/plasmoid/testdir" by default
+2. Add build step to execute the custom target `init_plasmoid_testing` which will install the Plasmoid in a test directory which is `$CMAKE_BUILD_DIR/plasmoid-testing` by default
-3. Add new config for run in Qt Creator and set `plasmoidviewer` (or `plasmawindowed`) as executable
+3. Add new config for run in Qt Creator and set `bash` as executable
-4. In execution environment, set
+4. Set `%{sourceDir}/../../syncthingtray/plasmoid/scripts/starttesting.sh plasmoidviewer --applet martchus.syncthingplasmoid`
+   as CLI argument
+  * It is also possible to use `plasmawindowed` or `plasmashell`, see sections below.
+  * This usage of `%{sourceDir}` assumes one used the "Building this straight" instructions from the main README.md.
+5. Keep `%{buildDir}` as working directory.
+6. In execution environment there's nothing mandatory to be set because `starttesting.sh` should already take care of setting the environment.
+    * The home directory is set in accordance with the directory used in step 2. but can be overridden by setting `TEST_HOME`
-  * `QT_PLUGIN_PATH` to `$BUILD_DIR/plasmoid/lib` which should be containing the plugin for the Plasmoid under `plasma/applets/libsyncthingplasmoid.so`
+    * If not already set, `QT_PLUGIN_PATH` is set to `$CMAKE_CURRENT_BINARY_DIR/plasmoid/lib` which should contain the plugin for the Plasmoid under `plasma/applets/libsyncthingplasmoid.so`
     * `QT_DEBUG_PLUGINS` to 1 for verbose plugin detection
-  * `HOME` to the test directory from step 2 so plasmoidviewer finds the Plasmoid in the test directory
-5. Set `--applet martchus.syncthingplasmoid` as CLI argument
-6. Ignore warning that executable is no debug build, it is sufficiant when the plugin is a debug build (see next section for QML debugging)
+7. Ignore warning that executable is no debug build, it is sufficiant when the plugin is a debug build (see next section for QML debugging)

 ## Saving/restoring settings